-The UE may be configured to measure and report, subject to UE capability, [up to XX] joint DL RSTD measurement(s) per pair of dl-PRS-ID, from aggregated DL PRS resources across two or three DL PRS positioning frequency layers.
+The UE may be configured to measure and report, subject to UE capability, up to 4 aggregated DL RSTD measurement(s) per pair of dl-PRS-ID, from aggregated DL PRS resources across two or three DL PRS positioning frequency layers.

-The UE may be configured to measure and report, subject to UE capability, [up to YY] joint UE Rx-Tx time difference measurement(s) from aggregated DL PRS resources across two or three DL PRS positioning frequency layers.
+The UE may be configured to measure and report, subject to UE capability, up to 4 aggregated UE Rx-Tx time difference measurement(s) from aggregated DL PRS resources across two or three DL PRS positioning frequency layers.

-The UE may be requested via higher layer parameter [positioning frequency layer aggregation indication] to perform the joint DL RSTD measurement(s) or the joint UE Rx-Tx time difference measurement(s) across two or three DL PRS positioning frequency layers.
+The UE may be requested via higher layer parameter [positioning frequency layer aggregation indication] to perform the aggregated DL RSTD measurement(s) or the aggregated UE Rx-Tx time difference measurement(s) across two or three DL PRS positioning frequency layers.

-The UE may report via higher layer parameter [positioning frequency layer aggregation information] which indicates if bandwidth aggregation is performed and which two or three DL PRS positioning frequency layers are used for the joint DL RSTD measurement(s) and the joint UE Rx-Tx time difference measurement(s).
-In a measurement report, the UE may report PRS resource set IDs across the two or three DL PRS positioning frequency layers used to perform the joint DL RSTD measurement or the joint UE Rx-Tx time difference measurement.
+The UE may report via higher layer parameter [positioning frequency layer aggregation information] which indicates if bandwidth aggregation is performed and which two or three DL PRS positioning frequency layers are used for the aggregated DL RSTD measurement(s) and the aggregated UE Rx-Tx time difference measurement(s).
+In a measurement report, the UE may report PRS resource set IDs across the two or three DL PRS positioning frequency layers used to perform the aggregated DL RSTD measurement or the aggregated UE Rx-Tx time difference measurement.

 <omitted text>

 6.2.1.4 UE sounding procedure for positioning purposes